fltk-rs/demos/README.md

 - tinyskia: Use tiny-skia for custom drawing.
 - systray: Use nwg to create an fltk app with systray functionalities on Windows.
 - glow: Use the glow crate to do OpengGL drawing.
+- glium: Use the glium crate for OpenGL drawing.
 - calendar: Uses the chrono crate to create an fltk calendar dialog.

 The demos can be run by accessing any of the directories and running: